steve4744/WhatIsThis/README.md

 ## Support for older versions
-The latest release of this plugin requires Java 21 and Minecraft/Spigot 1.21.
+The latest release of this plugin requires Minecraft/Spigot 1.21.3+

+Version 5.7 is supported for servers running Minecraft/Spigot 1.21.1.

 Version 5.6 requires Java 21 and is supported for servers running Minecraft/Spigot 1.20.6.